edwardwolcher/edwardwolcher/README.md

 ## Arts Technologist & Cultural Organizer

-> I collaborate with artists, cultural organizations, and social justice activists to plan and implement technologies that amplify their work.
+> I collaborate with artists, cultural organizations, and social justice activists to plan and execute technologies that amplify their work.

 ## Professional Experience